Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 ### __Section 3:__
-In this section of code, the list created in <span style="color:orange">Section 2</span> named <span style="color:blue">odd_row1</span> is simiplified so that consecutive duplicates are grouped together.
-The nuber of stiches is then multiplied by 3 to represent the total nuber of stiches in one row of the repeated rectangular block.
+In this section of code, the list created in <span style="color:orange">Section 2</span> named <span style="color:blue">odd_row1</span> is simplified so that consecutive duplicates are grouped together.
+The number of stitches is then multiplied by 3 to represent the total number of stitches in one row of the repeated rectangular block.

-*Note: one row contains 18 stiches in 6 sections of 3 stiches*
+*Note: one row contains 18 stitches in 6 sections of 3 stitches*

 To accomplish this, the following steps are taken:
 1. Each consecutive duplicate of either a "k" or "sl" in the list <span style="color:blue">odd_row1</span> is numbered and grouped together into a list named <span style="color:blue">count1</span>.
 For example if <span style="color:blue">odd_row1</span> equaled [k,k,sl,k,sl,sl], the resulting <span style="color:blue">count1</span> would be [2,1,1,2].
 2. A list titled <span style="color:blue">count2</span> is created.
 3. A for loop that repeats for each i<sup>th</sup> item in <span style="color:blue">count1</span> is created.
 4. Within the for loop, each i<sup>th</sup> item is multiplied by 3 and this new value is added to the list <span style="color:blue">count2</span>.
 Once this process has repeated for all the items in <span style="color:blue">count1</span>, the for loop is broken.
-This for loop has increased each of the 6 stiches of interest by a factor of 3 to create 18 stiches per row.
+This for loop has increased each of the 6 stitches of interest by a factor of 3 to create 18 stitches per row.

 ```
 count1 = [sum(1 for key in g) for key, g in groupby(odd_row1)]